Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/buildplan-21.12.md

   * Tcl (cpe*) - Dynamic scripting language, needs zlib (block 1)

-    TODO: Can we get this to work with AOCC?

   * UDUNITS (cpe*) - Toolset to work with various unit systems.
 Needs expat (block 1)